ComposableFi/composable/specifications/cosmwasm/SPEC.md

 Where `messages` are the sub-messages to process.

-Where `attributes` are the attributes associated with the default event that will be yield for the call.
+Where `attributes` are the attributes associated with the default event that will be yielded for the call.

-Where `events` are custom events that can be yield along the default event.
+Where `events` are custom events that can be yielded along the default event.

 ## 2.13.
 IBC Channel Close